scojo202/libbetta/README.md

 # LibBetta

-LibBetta is a GTK3-based C library for plotting, with an emphasis on interactivity rather than production of publication-quality graphics.
+LibBetta is a GTK3-based C library for plotting, with an emphasis on interactivity and speed rather than production of publication-quality graphics.

 It is based on code from GUPPI and GOffice and has no dependencies beyond GTK3.

 LibBetta is approaching usefulness but is under active development.
-The API is not stable.
+The API is not yet stable.
+API reference documentation can be found [here](https://scojo202.github.io/libbetta/docs)

 ## Interactivity